Space-time accessibility supports participation in after-work leisure activities: Introduction

+Unlike home- or work-based measures, space-time accessibility metrics account for the spatio-temporal constraints of an individual's time–space prism \citep{kim2003space, victoriano2020time, saraiva2022accessibility}, offering a more realistic proxy for their ability to access leisure opportunities.
+However, space–time accessibility metrics are data-intensive and vary substantially across individuals, requiring detailed information to compute, including home and work locations \citep{saraiva2022accessibility}.
+The resulting measures also require careful interpretation, as understanding them often depends on additional personal attributes to disentangle the complex factors shaping accessibility outcomes \citep{chen2021effects}.
+Consequently, applying these metrics---and studying their downstream effects on activity participation---generally requires high-resolution datasets, such as the one used in the present study.

-To date, our understanding of how transport accessibility shapes leisure activity participation remains largely static.
-Constrained space–time accessibility can reduce mobility efficiency and temporal flexibility, and thereby contribute to limited leisure activity participation.
+\textit{To date, our understanding of how transport accessibility shapes leisure activity participation remains largely static.} This study draws on a unique geolocation dataset capturing multi-day movement trajectories for over 2,000 residents of the Greater Paris region, alongside detailed socio-demographic and household information.
 In this study, we i) quantify individual space–time accessibility to leisure opportunities, ii) examine its explanatory power for total travel time and leisure activity participation (location diversity), and iii) assess how these relationships vary across population groups.

+The remainder of this manuscript is organized as follows.
+The introduction continues with a brief review of related work (Section \ref{sec:related_work}), followed by an explanation of the applied conceptual framework (Section \ref{sec:concept}).
+We then describe the materials (Section \ref{sec:materials}) and methodology (Section \ref{sec:methods}), followed by Section \ref{sec:results}, which presents the results and accompanying discussion.
+The paper concludes with a summary of the main findings in the Conclusion section.